Date of Last Revision: June 22, 2021

-When you visit or use the Service, we collect information that relates to or could reasonably be associated with you (“personal data”) directly from you, from third parties and automatically through our Service in order to provide our Services to you.
+When you visit or use the Service, we collect personal data directly from you, from third parties and automatically through our Service.

 When you sign up for our Service, we collect your name, email address, and encrypted password.
 If you log in using a 3rd party service (e.g. Facebook) we store your identifier for that service.